 - Check your agency website or Intranet

-- Visit King County Emergency for regional impacts
+- Visit the KC Emergency News blog for regional impacts

 The HR Bulletin is available online, and the following is an overview:

 - Administrative offices and King County operations will remain open during emergency situations and inclement weather that do not pose an immediate life, health, or safety risk to its occupants unless directed otherwise by the King County Executive or the respective department director.

 - Because of potential staffing shortages, employees may be deployed to provide support for varied county operations in alternative worksites and should expect to come to work.